Palermo

 What to do in Palermo

-Among the must-sees not to be missed are the colorful markets of Ballarò, Capo and Vucciria, open daily with flavors and intense spice scents.
-Arancine, panelle and sfincioni will conquer your taste buds!
+Among the must-sees are the colorful markets of Ballarò, Capo and Vucciria, bustling daily with their enticing aromas and intense spice scents.
+Indulge your taste buds with iconic Sicilian treats like arancine, panelle and sfincione!

-Palermo is also full of beautiful museums and famous for its theaters.
-However, Sicilian art has no borders with amazing squares, botanical gardens, nature reserves, and landscapes offering tranquility and breathtaking views.
+Palermo is also full of captivating museums and renowned theaters.
+However, Sicilian art has no borders, encompassing enchanting squares, botanical gardens, nature reserves, and scenic landscapes offering tranquility and breathtaking views.

-And just 11 km from the city center, you will have the opportunity to reach Mondello Beach, one of the most beautiful coasts in Italy.
+And just 11 km from the city center, you will have the opportunity to reach Mondello beach, one of the most beautiful in Italy.
 We also recommend you visit Palermo's surroundings and discover the villages of Cefalù, Monreale and Bagheria.

 If you plan to visit Palermo in the summer, you should also take advantage of the ferry connections to the Aeolian Islands and Ustica.
-Do not overthink it!
-While in Palermo, just jump on a ferry and take one of the daily crossings to the Aeolian Islands!
+Don't hesitate!
+While in Palermo, simply hop on a ferry and embark on a daily excursion to the Aeolian Islands!

 Beaches in Palermo